 Cancer Pain Management

 Pain is a common symptom experienced by patients with cancer, from diagnosis through survivorship.
 Whether as a result of disease or disease-related treatment, pain causes significant physical and psychosocial burdens.
-A uniquely personal experience, pain markedly affects the quality of an individual’s life, increases vulnerability in an already vulnerable population, and engenders dependence on healthcare providers for access to adequate pain management.
-Cancer pain frequently is assessed and treated inadequately (American Pain Society, 2005; National Comprehensive Cancer Network [NCCN], 2015).
+A uniquely personal experience, pain markedly affects the quality of an individual’s life, increases vulnerability in an already vulnerable population, and engenders dependence on healthcare providers for access to adequate pain management (National Comprehensive Cancer Network, 2017; Paice et al., 2016).

 Safe and effective pain management may include pharmacologic and nonpharmacologic measures.
-Because oncology nurses embrace holistic care and have sustained contact with patients throughout the continuum of cancer care, they are in a position to identify undertreated and untreated cancer pain and advocate for its relief.
-As members of interdisciplinary teams involved in practice, education, administration, and research, oncology nurses are in a pivotal position to improve cancer pain management.
+As members of interprofessional teams involved in practice, education, administration, and research, oncology nurses are in a pivotal position to improve cancer pain management.

 It is the position of ONS that

 - Cancer pain prevention and culturally relevant and sensitive pain assessment, education, and management are essential elements of quality cancer care throughout all phases of the cancer care continuum.

 Comprehensive cancer pain management is an interprofessional and collaborative effort that must include screening for pain at each encounter, ongoing assessment, planning, intervention, and evaluation of pain and pain relief.

 - Comprehensive pain management addresses physical, psychological, spiritual, and sociocultural effects of unrelieved pain.